CollectiWise/ccl-tracker/README.md

 There are two ways to receive events: Using a callback, or using window DOM events.

+**IMPORTANT:** If you do not define the `analyticsListener` property within 10 seconds after the page is fully loaded, the ccl-tracker library will automatically disable the entire analytics mechanism.

 ### Using a Callback

 If you want to have just a single point where you receive all the analytics events, you should define a callback listener.
 To do so, just declare a global function named `analyticsListener`.
 Your function will be fired when an analytics event has to be submitted to the server.